marxin/texi2rst-generated/sphinx/gfortran/about-gnu-fortran.rst

   called a :dfn:`debugger`, such as the GNU Debugger :command:`gdb`).

-* Locate and gather machine code already generated to perform actions requested by statements in the user's program.
+* Locate and gather machine code already generated to perform actions requested by statements in the program.
   This machine code is organized into :dfn:`modules` and is located and :dfn:`linked` to the user program.